A Few Nice Folks on Trains.

 An Exhibit of Nigerian Statues

 I was impressed by the expressions and poses I saw in a collection of Nigerian statues.
-I mimicked a few of those poses as I studied the figures through the glass.
-I guess that kind of behavior could have annoyed any guard, but the guard standing nearby chuckled instead.
-In fact it turned out he was Nigerian and we ended up having a wonderful food conversation because I had recently visited a Nigerian restaurant.
+I found myself making the same expressions as I studied the poses, through the glass.
+Who were the people, who inspired these statues?
+I realized a guard was watching and cringed that I could have looked like I was making fun.
+But he chuckled and we ended up chatting.
+It turns out he was in fact from Nigeria and we ended up having a wonderful food conversation, because I had recently visited a Nigerian restaurant.

 My Favorite Guard